OctHe/O3/README.md

-# OFDM Baseband Simulation Platform
+# Triple-O

-OFDM Baseband Simulation Platform (OBSP) is a simulation platform that relates to an OFDM-based system.
+Triple-O means *O*pen-source *O*FDM simulation based on *O*ctave.
-The simulation platform contains only baseband processes and algorithms of the proposed OFDM system, including follows
+The simulation platform contains baseband processes and algorithms of the OFDM system, including follows

 - Modulation and demodulation
 - Encoding and decoding